-Note: You will not be admitted for testing if you are not wearing scrubs attire and the appropriate shoes.
+→ You will not be admitted for testing if you are not wearing professional nursing (scrubs) attire and closed toed shoes.
 You will be considered a NO SHOW.
 You will forfeit your testing fees and have to pay for another exam date.